File Module - Linking to a File

 9. Click the Save and return to course button.

 The link appears in the course at the bottom of the topic.
-It can be repositioned on the course page using drag and drop.
+It can be moved on the course page using drag and drop.